String structures associated to indefinite Lie groups: Introduction

+This gives a homotopy theoretical construction of an 8-connected cover $(B{\rm O}(n))\langle 8\rangle$ of the classifying space of ${\rm O}(n)$.
+Having a classifying space points to presence of a group.
+Indeed, Stolz \cite{St} constructs a topological group $\widehat{G}$ as an extension

-where $P\to {\rm Spin}(n)$ is the $P\U(\mathcal{H})$-principal bundle with $\mathcal{H}$ an infinite dimensional separable Hilbert space such that $B\widehat{G}$ is the 8-connected cover of $B{\rm O}(n)$.
-This topological group $\widehat{G}$ is homotopy equivalent to ${\rm String}(n)$ so we can say ${\rm String}(n)$ has a group structure.
-This also has a differentiable structure.
+where $P\to {\rm Spin}(n)$ is the $P\U(\mathcal{H})$-principal bundle with $\mathcal{H}$ an infinite-dimensional separable Hilbert space such that $B\widehat{G}$ is the 8-connected cover of $B{\rm O}(n)$.
+This topological group $\widehat{G}$ is homotopy equivalent to the String group ${\rm String}(n)$, defined via the fibration $K(\Z, 2) \to {\rm String}(n) \to {\rm Spin}(n)$, so that ${\rm String}(n)$ has a group structure.
+This also has a differentiable structure \cite{NSW}.
 Since then many models of the String group have appeared, each having different desirable features (see e.g. the appendix of \cite{FSS} for seven such models).
 For instance, in one model \cite{NSW}, ${\rm String}(n)$ is constructed as an extension as in eq. \eqref{Stolz} of Lie groups so that $\widehat{G}$ has a Fr\'echet-Lie group structure uniquely determined up to isomorphism.
 The presence of such structures allows us to talk about ${\rm String}(n)$-principal bundles and String manifolds, regarding ${\rm String}(n)$ as a structure group.

-Studying the Spin group and its classifying space from the cohomology point of view requires understanding of the first generator, i.e. the generator in degree three the cohomology of the Spin group or the generator in degree four of the corresponding classifying space (see \cite{Wal2} \cite{FSS} for interesting relations between the two).
+Studying the Spin group and its classifying space from the cohomology point of view requires understanding of the first generator, i.e., the generator in degree three of the cohomology of the Spin group or the generator in degree four of the corresponding classifying space (see \cite{Wal2} \cite{FSS} for interesting relations between the two).
 It is known from \cite{Th} that the cohomology ring of $B{\rm Spin}$ in the stable case is generated by the Spin characteristic classes, the degree four generator of which is $\tfrac{1}{2}p_1$.
-However, we are interested in the unstable case.
-From the calculation presented by Kono \cite{Ko} and Benson and Wood \cite{BR}, we will deduce that $\frac{1}{2}p_1$ is also the generator of the cohomology $H^4(B{\rm Spin}(n);\Z)$.
-This is certainly known to experts working in this area, but we have not found it proved explicitly in the literature, and hence we include it for completeness and to ensure that we are on solid ground when discussing the unstable indefinite case.
+However, we are interested in the unstable case, and indeed it was shown by McLaughlin \cite{Mc} that $\frac{1}{2}p_1$ is also the generator of the cohomology $H^4(B{\rm Spin}(n);\Z)$.
 The lifting of the structure group from ${\rm Spin}(n)$ to ${\rm String}(n)$ of a bundle over a manifold $X$ is then possible when the obstruction $\frac{1}{2}p_1(X)$ vanishes.
 We will be interested in generalizing this result to the case of $B{\rm Spin}(p,q)$.

 String structures are interesting from the geometric point of view due to the relation between the Riemannian geometry of a manifold and characteristic classes associated with String structures on that manifold.
 The Stolz-H\"ohn conjecture says the following: Let $X$ be a smooth closed string manifold of dimension $4k$.
 If $X$ admits a Riemannian metric with positive Ricci curvature, then the Witten genus $\phi_W(X)$ vanishes.